eddiejibson/update/README.md

 # Update

-Auto-update your GitHub repository and execute tasks/commands on push.
+Auto-update your GitHub or GitLab repository and execute tasks/commands on push.

 If this helps you out, please consider giving the repository a star.
 It makes our night sky better.
 Thanks.